 If you have an academic accommodation due to a disability and are not using it, do so.
 If you have questions about your accommodation, believe your accommodation is not appropriate to your disability, or believe you might have an undiagnosed disability, consult with the Disability & Accessibility Services Office.

 If you do not believe you can pass the course, or find yourself unable to engage in the class productively, you may consider a withdrawal from the course.
-The withdrawal deadline is the 10th week of class (see the registrar's website for the exact date of the current semester).
+The withdrawal deadline is the 10th week of class (see the registrar's website for the exact date for the current semester).
 The course will appear on your transcript with a "W" denoting the withdrawal.
 During your time at St. Lawrence, you may withdraw from a maximum of two courses.
+If you have missed the withdrawal deadline, you may petition for a late withdrawal (note that you will be expected to provide a clear rationale for why you missed the deadline).

 If a medical situation has led to your consideration of a withdrawal from a class, you may be eligible for a medical withdrawal.
 You may submit a medical withdrawal request form to the Dean of Student Life.
 If approved, the course will appear on your transcript with a "WM" denoting the medical withdrawal.